Equity Release Mortgages: How Does Equity Release Work?

 Their current home has a market value of €350,000, a mortgage balance outstanding of €150,000 with monthly repayments of €1,500.
 They took out a home improvement loan last year to retrofit their

 home with loan repayments of €500 per month.
 They also have an outstanding personal loan with monthly loan repayments of €250.
-Their total monthly loan obligations from all loans equal €2,250.
+Total monthly loan obligations equal €2,250.

 To reduce monthly outgoings for a few years until their children have